 Click the orange button to the right to learn more.

+Heart disease is the leading cause of death for Americans.
+Cancer is a close second.
 Heart disease is the second leading cause of death for cancer survivors and the study below the best the studies linked below can come up with is “Continue to optimize the new evolving cardio-oncology service???”
 Boy is that an understatement.

 And for the record cardiotoxic chemotherapy regimens causing short, long-term and late stage heart disease has been known about and documented for decades.
 I don’t think that conventional oncology understood the extent of the damage done to our hearts.
 I mean, the second leading cause of death to cancer patients is…heart disease?